MobleyLab/DEL_BB_design/files/README.md

 # files

 ## What's here:
+- `pamine_df.csv`: cleaned file with strictly primary amines and truncates for each BB
+- `pAA_df.csv`: cleaned file with strictly primary amino acids and truncates for each BB
+- `cooh_df.csv`: cleaned file with strictly carboxylic acids and truncates for each BB
+- `all_truncates.csv`: file with concatenated list of unique truncates across all BB sets
+- `truncates_UMAP.csv`: file with UMAP coordinates for each unique truncate

 #### stock_files
 - `pamine_stock.sdf`: catalog file of amine building blocks sourced from Enamine
 - `AA_stock.sdf`: catalog file of amino acid building blocks sourced from Enamine